 To answer this question, imagine your favorite restaurant.
 What are some of the reasons that it’s your favorite?
 Close to home?
 Friendly staff?
 Quality of the food?

-Comparing usability to UI to UX is like comparing “walking distance” (usability feature) to “authentic Brazilian cuisine” (user interface feature) to “favorite” (user experience result).
+Comparing usability to UI vs UX is like comparing “walking distance” (usability feature) to “authentic Brazilian cuisine” (user interface feature) to “favorite” (user experience result).

 Importance of Working Together